jakobo/docmq/CONTRIBUTING.md

 > If this didn't work for you as described, please [open an issue.](https://github.com/jakobo/docmq/issues/new/choose)

+## ⏱ Testing Your Changes

+This repo is set up to run `yarn test` on commit.
+You can also run the command at any time to recheck your changes with AVA.
+We are not requiring new code to have corresponding tests at this time.

+### ✅ Unit Testing

+Written in AVA.
+Please see /test/\*.spec.ts for examples

+### 🏁 E2E Testing

+End to End tests are accepted.
+We use [mongo-memory-server](https://github.com/nodkz/mongodb-memory-server) in development to provide a MongoDB instance with working replication (which enables the oplog).

 ## 📚 Updating Documentation

 Coming soon.
 As we learn what documentation people need, we'll undertake a docs project.
 It may be as simple as the README, or may use Github's inbuilt wiki.